A Review of Evolutionary Multi-objective Clustering Approaches: Overview of Multi-objective Clustering Studies

 Regarding the optimization approach, considering the general classification of the metaheuristics presented by \cite{siarry2016metaheuristics}, we observed that most studies applied evolutionary optimization.
-Fig.~\ref{fig:articlesGa} presents the relation between the number total of articles and the evolutionary optimization articles, including memetic and hybrid approaches that include other methods associated with the evolutionary approach.
-In the early years, almost all MOC papers rely on the evolutionary approach.
-In the middle years, the use of other optimization methods was observed, as Artificial Immune system-inspired~\cite{TIMMIS200811}, Differential Evolution-based~\cite{Eltaeib2018}, Simulated Annealing-based~\cite{bertsimas1993simulated}, Particle swarm-based~\cite{rana2011review}.
+Fig.~\ref{fig:articlesGa} presents the relationship between the number of articles and the evolutionary optimization articles, including memetic and hybrid approaches that include other methods associated with the evolutionary approach.
+In the early years, almost all MOC papers relied on the evolutionary approach.
+In the middle years, the use of other optimization methods was observed, such as Artificial Immune system-inspired~\cite{TIMMIS200811}, Differential Evolution-based~\cite{Eltaeib2018}, Simulated Annealing-based~\cite{bertsimas1993simulated}, and Particle swarm-based~\cite{rana2011review}.
 In the mapped articles, the first occurrence of these approaches was between 2007 and 2009.
-In the last years, the use of a variety of other optimization methods was also verified, as other nature-inspired algorithms~\cite{siarry2016metaheuristics}, among others.
-In Section~\ref{sec:othermetaheuristic} we present some algorithms considering the most relevant metaheuristics.
+In recent years, the use of a variety of other optimization methods has also been verified, such as other nature-inspired algorithms~\cite{siarry2016metaheuristics}, among others.

-At last, we also verified the main topics considered in these almost twenty years of research in MOC.
-Fig.~\ref{fig:wc} present the word cloud of the keywords and the indexed terms in MOC papers.
-Most of the terms refer to the optimization methods and application field of the MOC.
+We also verified the main topics considered in the almost twenty years of research in MOC.
+Fig.~\ref{fig:wc} presents the word cloud of the keywords and the indexed terms in the MOC papers.
+Most of the terms refer to the optimization methods and application fields of the MOC.
 The same meaning terms (single/plural and case forms of the terms) in the cloud are filtered, so "genetic algorithm", "Genetic Algorithm", and "genetic algorithms" are all treated as "Genetic algorithm".
-Larger words in the word cloud are the ones used more frequently in the papers analyzed.From this word cloud, although keywords related to the algorithm such as "Clustering algorithms" and "multi-objective optimization" are understandably used more frequently, it is notable that the keywords "multi-objective optimization" and "Genetic algorithm" have been attracting researchers' attention as a problem domain of MOC.
+The larger words in the word cloud are the ones used more frequently in the papers analyzed.From this word cloud, although keywords related to the algorithm such as "Clustering algorithms" and "multi-objective optimization" are understandably used more frequently, it is notable that the keywords "multi-objective optimization" and "Genetic algorithm" have been attracting researchers' attention as a problem domain of MOC.
 We also observe two main application fields: Image Segmentation and Gene/Micro-Array Analysis.
 The second one considers words like "Biological Cell" and "Gene Expression".
 Other listed application fields are: Document Clustering, Community Detection, Software Module Clustering, among others.